Harrison Trimble High School: Facilities

 The school is home to several facilities that are used for school events, as well as local events.
 Woody Hayes Field is a turf multi-use field situated in the southern area of the campus.
 It is home to the Trojan Football, Soccer, Rugby, and Field Hockey.
 In 2023, the field held some matches for the 2023 Canada Soccer Toyota National Championships U-17 Cup.

 The Owen Fraser Auditorium is a 1000 seat performing arts venue situated inside the school's main building.
 The facility is used for the school's assemblies, dramatic performances, concerts, and conferences.
 The facility is named after Owen Fraser, a former teacher in Moncton.

 The Bryan Forsythe Gymnasium is a sporting facility located in inside the school's main building.
 It has 600 retractable seats and is home to Trojan Basketball and Volleyball.
 It also occasionally hosts Moncton Mystics basketball games.
 The gymnasium is named after former longtime Trojan Basketball coach, Bryan Forsythe, who died in 2023.

-Controversy

-The school gained notoriety in 2015 when Vice Principal Shane Sturgeon suspended a female student over the wearing of a dress that exposed her shoulders and back and was said to be a "sexual distraction".
-The school again received media coverage in 2015 when teacher William MacGillivray was charged with, and later convicted for, sex crimes against a female student and obstructing police.